SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 temporarily breaking one of the app's invariants.
-To make it even clearer that this chunk of code must not have ``await`` added to it in the future, you can refactor that code into synchronous function:
+To make it even clearer that this chunk of code must not have ``await`` added to it in the future, you can refactor that code into a synchronous function:

 ::